 Here’s what to watch out for:

 - Lechenaultias are susceptible to several diseases which cause root rot and a quick death.
 As mentioned above it is essential to have excellent drainage to reduce the risk of attack.
-Regular applications of eco-seaweed and eco-aminogro will build a stronger healthier plant and also help to keep diseases at bay.
+Regular applications of OCP eco-seaweed and OCP eco-aminogro will build a stronger healthier plant and also help to keep diseases at bay.

 - In areas with high summer humidity, fungal problems can also occur on the foliage.
 Improve air circulation around the plant and avoid wetting the leaves when watering.
+If necessary spray with an organic fungicide.